hj-n/zadu/docs/backends.md

 suite.

 On the maintained Apple M4 at `n=2,000`, `k=20`, the selected-rank T&C/MRRE
-suite measured 1.73x faster warm through MLX GPU float32 and 2.81x faster through PyTorch CPU float64 than NumPy at a 16 MiB total budget.
-PyTorch MPS was 0.86x at 16 MiB because seven blocks amplified transfers, but 2.71x at 64 MiB with two blocks.
-Cold construction plus first execution remained slower for all optional cases due framework startup.
-The float64 PyTorch CPU score delta was zero; float32 score deltas were at most `1.36e-6` in these runs.
+suite measured 2.91x faster warm through PyTorch CPU float64 at a 16 MiB total budget.
+MLX GPU and PyTorch MPS were sensitive to the block plan and device
+scheduling: their 16 MiB medians were 0.85x and 1.38x, while their 64 MiB
+two-block medians were 3.98x and 3.09x.
+MLX CPU float64 measured 0.89x at
+16 MiB.
+The Torch CPU samples were tightly grouped, whereas both GPU APIs had wide run-to-run ranges on the interactive Mac.
+Float64 score deltas were zero;
+float32 score deltas were at most `1.36e-6`.
 These are machine-specific observations, so benchmark the actual device, budget, and specification rather than treating the capability table as a speed guarantee.
+Cold framework time is reported separately and must not be inferred from warm medians.

 ## Third-party backend entry points